bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ### Dedication

 As I was finishing this post, it crossed the wire that [Ken Versprille](https://www.cimdata.com/en/speaker-bios/versprille), [the father of NURBSs](https://blogs.sw.siemens.com/solidedge/just-how-did-nurbs-come-to-be-by-dr-ken-versprille/) and industry friend, has passed.
-I would have enjoyed sharing this material with him.
+I would have enjoyed hearing his thoughts on this material.